 The 2022-2025 utility Energy Efficiency Plans (EE Plans) that were filed for approval with the Commission in March 2020 represent the sixth EE Plan filing for electric utility (ComEd), and electric and gas utility (Ameren Illinois), and the fifth EE Plan filings for gas utilities (Nicor Gas, Peoples Gas-North Shore Gas).
-The SAG Portfolio Planning Process resulted in consensus agreement between individual utilities and non-financially interested stakeholders prior to EE Plan filings.
+The 2020 SAG Portfolio Planning Process resulted in consensus agreement between individual utilities and non-financially interested stakeholders prior to EE Plan filings.
 EE Plans were approved by the Commission in summer 2020.
 Following passage of the Climate and Equitable Jobs Act (CEJA) in September 2021, necessary changes were incorporated for electric energy efficiency plans by Ameren Illinois and ComEd, including updating stipulated agreements with non-financially interested stakeholders.
+In 2024, SAG will focus on the SAG Portfolio Planning Process, with the goal of reaching consensus on 2026-2029 individual utility EE Plans for Ameren Illinois, ComEd, Nicor Gas, Peoples Gas and North Shore Gas, prior to each utility filing an EE Plan with the Commission for approval by March 1, 2025.

 Objective